ono-midori/ono-midori.github.io/techs/zguide.md

 #### Federation Versus Peering

 There are several possible ways to interconnect brokers.
 What we want is to be able to tell other brokers, “we have capacity”, and then receive multiple tasks.
-We also need to be able to tell other brokers, “stop, we’re full”.
-It doesn’t need to be perfect; sometimes we may accept jobs we can’t process immediately, then we’ll do them as soon as possible.
+We also need to be able to tell other brokers, “stop, we're full”.
+It doesn't need to be perfect; sometimes we may accept jobs we can't process immediately, then we'll do them as soon as possible.

 The simplest interconnect is federation, in which brokers simulate clients and workers for each other.
-We would do this by connecting our frontend to the other broker’s backend socket.
+We would do this by connecting our frontend to the other broker's backend socket.
 Note that it is legal to both bind a socket to an endpoint and connect it to other endpoints.

 ![](./pics/zmq/fig43.png)

 This would give us simple logic in both brokers and a reasonably good mechanism: when there are no workers, tell the other broker “ready”, and accept one job from it.
 The problem is also that it is too simple for this problem.
 A federated broker would be able to handle only one task at a time.
-If the broker emulates a lock-step client and worker, it is by definition also going to be lock-step, and if it has lots of available workers they won’t be used.
+If the broker emulates a lock-step client and worker, it is by definition also going to be lock-step, and if it has lots of available workers they won't be used.
 Our brokers need to be connected in a fully asynchronous fashion.

 The federation model is perfect for other kinds of routing, especially service-oriented architectures (SOAs), which route by service name and proximity rather than load balancing or round robin.
-So don’t dismiss it as useless, it’s just not right for all use cases.
+So don't dismiss it as useless, it's just not right for all use cases.

-Instead of federation, let’s look at a peering approach in which brokers are explicitly aware of each other and talk over privileged channels.
-Let’s break this down, assuming we want to interconnect N brokers.
+Instead of federation, let's look at a peering approach in which brokers are explicitly aware of each other and talk over privileged channels.
+Let's break this down, assuming we want to interconnect N brokers.
 Each broker has (N - 1) peers, and all brokers are using exactly the same code and logic.
 There are two distinct flows of information between brokers:

 - Each broker needs to tell its peers how many workers it has available at any time.
 This can be fairly simple information–just a quantity that is updated regularly.
 The obvious (and correct) socket pattern for this is pub-sub.
 So every broker opens a PUB socket and publishes state information on that, and every broker also opens a SUB socket and connects that to the PUB socket of every other broker to get state information from its peers.
 - Each broker needs a way to delegate tasks to a peer and get replies back, asynchronously.
-We’ll do this using ROUTER sockets; no other combination works.
+We'll do this using ROUTER sockets; no other combination works.
 Each broker has two such sockets: one for tasks it receives and one for tasks it delegates.
-If we didn’t use two sockets, it would be more work to know whether we were reading a request or a reply each time.
+If we didn't use two sockets, it would be more work to know whether we were reading a request or a reply each time.
 That would mean adding more information to the message envelope.

 And there is also the flow of information between a broker and its local clients and workers.

 #### The Naming Ceremony

 Three flows x two sockets for each flow = six sockets that we have to manage in the broker.
 Choosing good names is vital to keeping a multisocket juggling act reasonably coherent in our minds.
 Sockets do something and what they do should form the basis for their names.
-It’s about being able to read the code several weeks later on a cold Monday morning before coffee, and not feel any pain.
+It's about being able to read the code several weeks later on a cold Monday morning before coffee, and not feel any pain.

-Let’s do a shamanistic naming ceremony for the sockets.
+Let's do a shamanistic naming ceremony for the sockets.
 The three flows are:

 - A local request-reply flow between the broker and its clients and workers.
 - A cloud request-reply flow between the broker and its peer brokers.
 - A state flow between the broker and its peer brokers.

 Finding meaningful names that are all the same length means our code will align nicely.
-It’s not a big thing, but attention to details helps.
+It's not a big thing, but attention to details helps.
 For each flow the broker has two sockets that we can orthogonally call the frontend and backend.
-We’ve used these names quite often.
+We've used these names quite often.
 A frontend receives information or tasks.
 A backend sends those out to other peers.
 The conceptual flow is from front to back (with replies going in the opposite direction from back to front).

 So in all the code we write for this tutorial, we will use these socket names: